traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11d.client-grid-sorting.question.md

  4. Turn on filters on *ALL* columns
     a.
 Add a class variable:  textFilterParams
+       -- The type is ITextFilterParams
+       -- Tell it to only show the "Contains" and "Not Contains" options -- Tell it to make the filters case-insensitive -- Tell it to add a debounce time of 200 msec

     b.
-Add a class variable:  defaultColumnDefs
-       -- The type is ColDef
+Update the defaultColumnDefs
-       -- Initialize it so that flex = 1, sortable = true, filter = 'agTextColumnFilter', floatingFilter = true
+        -- Add filter = 'agTextColumnFilter', floatingFilter = true, filterParams is set to your textFilterParams

  5. Add the <ag-grid-angular> tag to your HTML
     -- Place it where you want your grid to appear